 I just cut out two "wings" out of the sheet of plywood that I had and screwed them into the piece of plywood I cut for the screen.
 No one would ever see the back side so I didn't worry about being too neat.

-With the plywood for my screen complete and I knew that it fit, I quickly threw a couple coats of black paint on the front of it.
+With the plywood for my screen complete, I quickly threw a couple coats of black paint on the front of it.

-I wanted to be able to see the wood slices and not the plywood that they were on (as if they were stacked in the fireplace).
+The idea was to completely cover the plywood so that you could only see the wood slices (as if they were stacked in the fireplace).

 While the paint on the screen was drying, I got to work on the birch logs.